scott-820/Scott-Portfolio/projects/Micropython/RGB_LED_Ctrl_PyQT5/README.md

 ## The Raspberry Pi Pico Server
 The Pico W Micropython server code was developed using the Thonny IDE.
 It is recommended that the server code be executed while the Pico W is connected over USB to Thonny so that print outputs from the Micropython program can be seen in the IDE.

+The GPIO pin selection and connection of the RGB LED to the Pico W are easily determined by inspecting the Micropython code.
 ### Server Requirements
 To run the Pico W server, the following micropython packages must be available to the Pico W:
 * machine, Pin, PWM